Table of Contents

 HIV can’t be spread from sweat, or skin to skin contact- such as holding hands.
 It is much harder to get outside of specific activities, such as unsafe sex or illegal drug use with non-sterile needles containing infected blood.

 The AIDS virus was first discovered in 1983, although scientists called it by another name then- human T-cell lymphotropic virus-type III/lymphadenopathy-associated virus.
 Today, scientists believe humans could have carried this mysterious virus as far back as the late 1800’s.
-During the mid 80’s and early 90’s, treatment was very poor.
+During the mid 80’s and early 90’s, treatment for HIV was becoming more mainstream, and went thru many adjustments.
+When patients contracted AIDS, they were often admitted to AIDS wards in hospitals for the sole purpose of end of life care.

 In 1984, ‘AIDS Action’, a community based organization, was already meeting in Washington DC to protest what has quickly became a national epidemic.
 Thankfully, the worst days of the disease are long behind us.
 Unlike 30 or 40 years ago, there is no reason patients can live the same fulfilling life they had before the virus, as long as they seek treatment and adhere to it!